![]() |

 was -- "sue me".
 Thus far, LiaBraaten has chosen to take the

-high road.
 Unlike pack sackers, LiaBraaten's musical roots in the area

 go back to the Great Depression, when his grandfather Ole LiaBraaten captured First